yi904835116/lab06-sockets/README.md

 ## Objectives
 * To learn what WebSockets are
 * To learn how to network with node.js
-* To set up and understand a client-server architecture
+* To set up a simple messaging application with a client-server architecture

 ## Necessary Files
 You will need to **fork** and **clone** [this repository](https://github.com/info498e-w17/lab06-sockets) and open the folder in your favorite editor.